 In addition to offering valuable travel benefits, including a $300 annual travel credit, a Global Entry or TSA Precheck application fee credit and a Priority Pass Select membership, the card lets you earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-Keep in mind the annual fee is $550, so premium benefits come at a premium price, but the annual travel credit and additional benefits offset some of the cost.
+Keep in mind the annual fee is $550 ($450 if you renew your card membership from July 1 through Dec.
+31, 2020), so premium benefits come at a premium price, but the annual travel credit and additional benefits offset some of the cost.

 We’ll break down if you’re eligible for the sign-up bonus, how you can use it and more.